 Different form factors for different priorities.
-Oura excels at sleep and passive recovery tracking; Garmin dominates active sports with GPS and training metrics.
+Oura Ring 4 excels at sleep and passive recovery with best-in-class accuracy; Garmin dominates active sports with GPS and training metrics.
 Some athletes use both.

 Comparison Overview